kubetail-org/sentineljs/README.md

 <custom-element></custom-element>
 ```

 SentinelJS uses dynamically-defined CSS animation rules (`@keyframes`) to hook into browser `animationstart` events when a new node matching a given CSS selector is added to the DOM.
 In general this should be more performant than using a Mutation Observer to watch the entire `document` tree for changes and iterating through all new child nodes recursively.
 SentinelJS performs one hash key lookup on calls to the `animationstart` event so the performance overhead is minimal.
 If you define the `animation-name` property on a CSS rule that overlaps with the selector in your SentinelJS watch function then only one of those animations will be called which could cause unexpected behavior.
-To get around this you can use the `extraAnimations` argument to SentinelJS to add extra animation names to the SentinelJS CSS.
+To get around this you can trigger SentinelJS watches from your CSS using custom animation names (see below).

 The latest version of SentinelJS can be found in the `dist/` directory in this repository:
  * [sentinel.js](https://raw.githubusercontent.com/muicss/sentineljs/master/dist/sentinel.js)